 Compagnia di San Paolo programmes last for three years and have a medium-term approach aimed at encouraging continuity of action and consolidating results achieved.

-From the start of 2014 three Compagnia di San Paolo Programmes - Polo del '900, Zerosei and Torino e le Alpi (Polo del ‘900, Early Childhood and Torino and the Alps) - have got underway, integrating current foundation activities with an across-the-board logic, which had previously been traditionally divided into five operative areas: economic and juridical research, scientific research and health, social policies, historical and artistic heritage and cultural activities.
+Starting in 2014, three Compagnia di San Paolo programmes - Polo del '900, ZeroSei and Torino e le Alpi – have got underway.
+They integrate the current foundationactivities with an across-the-board logic, so far traditionally divided into five institutional areas: economic and legal research, scientific research and health, social policies, historical and artistic heritage and cultural activities.

-As well as grant making, (grants to nonprofit institutions operating in their respective fields), the Programmes act through direct interventions on the territory, playing an active role in planning and carrying out initiatives and promotions of network synergies between the different actors of the area.
+As well as grant-making, ie: grants to non-profit organisations operating in their respective fields, the Programmes act through direct interventions on the territory, playing an active role in planning and implementing initiatives and promoting network synergies between the various local parties.

-All the Compagnia di San Paolo’s Programmes, specifically regulated and defined in the Regulations governing Institutional Activities of the Foundation, are hotbeds of process innovation in the constant pledge for growth in the territory.
+Compagnia di San Paolo Programmes, specifically regulated and defined in the Regulations governing Foundation's Institutional Activities, are developed as process innovation hubs in a constant commitment to boosting the reference territory.